chaberko-lbbe/clec-poolseq/README.md

 Blastn only shows homologies with regions in other scaffolds of *Cimex lectularius*.
 A single scaffold "NW_019392726.1" appears to have bacterial contamination, but not in the area with increased coverage (which is around position ~966 000).
 Indeed, an homology of 85% homology between positions 659396 and 659909 was detected with "NZ_AP013028.1", which belongs to *Wolbachia* endosymbiont genome (https://www.ncbi.nlm.nih.gov/nuccore/NZ_AP013028.1).

-We choose to exclude in our analysis coverage over 200 bp in order to avoid bias due to very high coverage.
+We choose to exclude in our analysis coverage over 200 bp, which corresponds to >99% quantile for all populations, in order to avoid bias due to very high coverage.

 ## Genetic differenciation of populations